Karlo Matković: Europe (2018–2024)

+New Orleans Pelicans / Birmingham Squadron (2024–present)

+On 22 February 2024, Matković joined the Birmingham Squadron of the NBA G League and on 14 July, he signed with the New Orleans Pelicans.
+He made his NBA debut on 23 October, in a 123–111 win over the Chicago Bulls.
+Throughout his debut season, he has been assigned several times to Birmingham.

 National team career

 Bosnia and Herzegovina

-Matković was a member of the Bosnia and Herzegovina under-18 team at the 2018 FIBA U18 European Championship in Latvia.
+Matković was born to a Croat family in Bosnia and Herzegovina.
+He was a member of the Bosnia and Herzegovina under-18 team at the 2018 FIBA U18 European Championship in Latvia.
 Over seven tournament games, he averaged 8.6 points, 6.3 rebounds and 2.1 assists per game.
 His team finished the last at the tournament with a 0–7 record.

 Croatia

 In November 2021, Matković expressed his interest to represent Croatia internationally in the senior competitions, if called.
 He made his debut for Croatia in February 2022, in the 2023 FIBA World Cup Qualifiers match against Sweden.